-3.3.22 CN25: AIR Bus Connector
+3.3.20 CN25: AIR Bus Connector

-The AIR Bus is a revolutionary technology and it will provide you lots of amazing features and it will rescue your PC system from virus attack.
+The AIR Bus is a revolutionary technology and it will provide you lots of amazing features and it will rescue your system BIOS from virus attack.
 Please refer to the following picture for the AIR Bus interface.
-(Please refer to section 1.2 for detail function description.)
+(Please refer to section 1.2 for more function description.)